Foraging ecology

 To answer these questions, I use a combination of scientific tools.

-GPS tracking tags tell us where the birds travel.
+• GPS and satellite tracking tags tell us where the animals travel.

-Remotely sensed environmental variables like chlorophyll and sea surface temperature tell us what the ocean was like when the bird visited different areas.
+• Remotely sensed environmental variables like chlorophyll and sea surface temperature tell us what the ocean was like when the animals visited different areas.

-Chemical signatures, like carbon and nitrogen stable isotopes, tell us about the birds' diets.
+• Chemical signatures, like carbon and nitrogen stable isotopes, tell us about the animals' diets.

 GPS tracking tag